 e-mail: Jennifer Kusse, Chief Information Officer

 Information Services provides solutions to meet the county’s requirements for information for both internal departments and external customers such as towns, villages, the city and citizens.
 The department performs business process re-engineering and user needs assessments, then matches information requirements with cost-effective information technology.
-Information Services coordinates the installation, operation and maintenance of county mainframe, mid-range, and micro-computers.
+Information Services coordinates the installation, operation and maintenance of county servers, storage, and end user devices.
 It is also responsible for monitoring and evaluating technological developments and formulating standards and guidelines for computing within Monroe County government.

 e-mail: Merideth Smith, County Attorney